WCSCourses/Cancer_Genome_Analysis23/Modules/02_Mutation_Calling/mutation_calling_exercises.md

 a real variant looks like and what characteristics are shared among false variants.

-We can open up IGV, change the genome to human HG38, and load our files for the tumor and normal.
-Next, we'll use the location bar to navigate to the variant we reviewed above.
-We can then click the coverage bars at the location to open up the detailed allele fraction view.
+We can open up IGV, change the genome to human HG38, and load our files for the tumor and normal (File -> Load from File -> Select Bam and Load).
+Next, we'll use the location bar to navigate to the variant we reviewed above (click the box that is next to the word "Go"; put your position in; click "Go").
+We can then click the coverage bars at the location to open up the detailed allele fraction view (See the track that says our sample name and then "Coverage"?
+You can click specific locations in this track in any sample).
 The resulting IGV screen will look roughly like the screenshot below:

 ![](images/igv_3.png)